 The MIP is mounted on a DPP, which drives the probe into the soil and estimates the probe's depth.

 The MIP consists of a small polymer (tetrafluoroethene) port, or membrane, that is permeable to gas but impermeable to liquid.
 The port is secured onto a steel block that also contains a resistive heater coil and a thermocouple, allowing the temperature of the membrane to be controlled and monitored.
-The heater coil heats the soil near the membrane to 80 to 125º C (160 to 232º F), which allows VOCs in the soil and groundwater to partition across the membrane in saturated or unsaturated soil.
+The heater coil heats the soil near the membrane to 100 to 120° C (160 to 232° F), which allows VOCs in the soil and groundwater to partition across the membrane in saturated or unsaturated soil.
 The subsurface temperature needs to be at or above the boiling point of the target compound(s).
 Nitrogen is the most commonly used carrier gas, but helium has been used in some applications.
-The carrier gas sweeps across the back of the membrane, entrains the VOC sample, and carries the VOC to the detection device located at the surface.
+The carrier gas (35-45 mL/min) sweeps across the back of the membrane, entrains the VOC sample, and carries the VOC to the detection device located at the surface.

 Typically, the MIP probe includes a tip that measures soil or water conductivity at a known distance below the membrane.
 The conductivity measurements can help correlate contamination to known soil stratigraphy.
 The probe conductivity measurements cannot identify the specific type of soil (based on grain size) distribution that is encountered unless the conductivity measurements can be compared to actual site soil core data.
 In the absence of onsite data, the MIP conductivity measurements identify changes in the soil's electrical behavior that can be related to changes in stratigraphy or groundwater quality.
-Analytical devices commonly used with a MIP include gas chromatography (GC)-grade detectors (e.g., photo-ionization (PID), flame ionization (FID), electron capture (ECD), and dry electrolytic conductivity (DELCD)) that establish the presence of VOC vapor, dissolved phase LNAPL, or DNAPL in soil.
+Analytical devices commonly used with a MIP include gas chromatography (GC)-grade detectors (e.g., photo-ionization (PID), flame ionization (FID), electron capture (ECD), and dry electrolytic conductivity (DELCD), and halogen specific (XSD)) that establish the presence of VOC vapor, dissolved phase LNAPL, or DNAPL in soil.
 These detectors may be deployed singly or in line depending upon the site's contamination.
 PID detectors are best used for detecting aromatic compounds, such as BTEX (benzene, toluene, ethylbenzene, and xylene isomers).
 FID detectors are used to detect petroleum hydrocarbons (straight and branched chain alkanes).
-ECD and DELCD detectors are used to identify chlorinated hydrocarbons (e.g., perchloroethene, trichloroethene, dichloroethene, carbon tetrachloride).
+ECD, DELCD, and XSD detectors are used to identify chlorinated hydrocarbons (e.g., perchloroethene, trichloroethene, dichloroethene, carbon tetrachloride).

-Speciation of the contaminants can be accomplished either by collecting the off-gas on carbon or Tenax traps and subsequently desorbing the contaminants into a GC/mass spectrometer (MS) or by direct injection into an onsite ion-trap mass spectrometer (ITMS).
+Speciation of contaminants can be accomplished either by collecting the off-gas on carbon or Tenax traps and subsequently desorbing the contaminants into a GC/mass spectrometer (MS) or by direct injection into an onsite ion-trap mass spectrometer (ITMS).
 Since the ITMS lacks a GC, its ability to resolve complex mixtures of contaminants is limited.